comp426-2022-spring/a99-rigel/README.md

 ```
 This app should now be running on your device!
 It will take a while to load initially, so please be patient.
 Once it is done, your browser should automatically open the app at http://localhost:3000/!

-If that does not work, try manually going to http://localhost:3000/ in your browser.
-Also, make sure that you were in the root directory of this project when you ran "npm run startall," or else the script will not work!
+Make sure that you were in the root directory of this project when you ran "npm run startall," or else the script will not work!

 If you want to install all necessary dependencies without also starting the app, run:
 ```